Quantum Cosmology in Krylov Space: Complexity and Entropy: A Brief overview of the WDW quantum cosmology and sLQC

 A general solution to (\ref{WDW-KG}) contains both positive and negative frequency solutions satisfying first order ‘evolution’ equations, which are obtained by taking a square-root of the constraint (\ref{WDW-KG}), i.e.,

 where $\sqrt{\underline{\widehat{\Theta}}} = \sqrt{- \partial^2_{y}}$ is a square root of a positive definite, self-adjoint operator.
 The $-$ and $+$ signs in Eq. (\ref{HWDW}) denote evolution equations for positive and negative frequency solutions, respectively.
 In the classical theory, the massless scalar field is a monotonic function in any given solution.
-The form of the constraint in Eq. (\ref{HWDW}) allows for the interpretation of $\phi$ as a relational time.
+The form of the constraint in Eq. (\ref{HWDW}) allows for a standard relational interpretation of $\phi$ as an internal time in the deparametrized positive-frequency sector.
+This does not amount to introducing an external Newtonian time, nor does it claim to resolve the problem of time in full canonical quantum gravity as emphasized, for example, by Kucha\v{r} \cite{kuchar1991}.
+Rather, after restricting to the positive-frequency sector, the positive self-adjoint square root of the operator generates evolution with respect to $\phi$ and defines the physical dynamics used in the present analysis.
 As discussed in Ref. \cite{Ashtekar:2006uz}, $\sqrt{\underline{\widehat{\Theta}}}$ does not involve $\phi$ and is a positive, self-adjoint operator; therefore, $\phi$ can also play the role of a clock in the quantum theory, where a flow in $\phi$ is generated by the operator $\sqrt{\underline{\widehat{\Theta}}}$.
-Moreover, the physical Hilbert space of the WDW quantum cosmology can be constructed by the group averaging procedure used in loop quantum gravity \cite{Marolf:1995cn,Ashtekar:1995zh,Ashtekar:2005dm} choosing either positive or negative frequency solutions.
+Moreover, the physical Hilbert space of the WDW quantum cosmology can be constructed by the group averaging procedure used in loop quantum gravity \cite{Marolf:1995cn,Ashtekar:1995zh,Ashtekar:2005dm}, choosing either positive or negative frequency solutions.
 Hereafter, we focus on positive frequency solutions without losing generality.

 The general solution to the Hamiltonian constraint further can be decomposed into the left moving and right moving components.
 Considering a state with data initialized at time $\phi=\phi_o$, we can find its time evolution with respect to $\phi$ and expand the positive frequency solutions as follows: